-Altar calls have had a controversial place in the history of the American church.
-Some churches may do them practically every week, while other churches do not believe that altar calls are biblical.
-Even those who would resist doing a stereotypical altar calls, or “hand raise” (“…every head bowed, every eye closed…”), still believe in calling for a response to the preaching of the gospel.
-How can pastors call for a response to the gospel and yet not fall prey to unbiblical practices or forcing people into making hasty emotional decisions?
+Altar calls sit controversially in the history of the American church.
+Some churches practically do them every week, while other churches do not believe that altar calls are biblical.
+Pastors who resist altar calls still believe in calling for a response to the preaching of the gospel.
+What does calling for a response look like in practice?
 Theologian Michael Green provides a helpful method in his book, Evangelism Through the Local Church.

 Another way to draw people to you after the service is to offer people a book on basic Christian living.
 Green writes, “If at the end of your talk you mention that you have such material, it gives them something to come and ask for and therefore minimizes the embarrassment of going to talk to a minister about God at the end of a service.”
 (254).